raul-arrabales/alexithymic-lang/README.md

 - 16. Topic Detection with Latent Dirichlet Allocation (LDA).
 - 17. Word2Vec embedding training using CBoW and Skip Gram.
 - 18. Using word vectors for classification (feature vectors as word vector sequences).
 - 19. Using a bidirectional LSTM (biLSTM) for classification.
+- 20. Using an attention layer for explainability.
-- 19. Doc2Vec generation using a pre-trained Word2Vec model (Spanish 3B).
+- 21. Doc2Vec generation using a pre-trained Word2Vec model (Spanish 3B).
-- 20. Doc2Vec using a pre-trained sentence encoder.
+- 22. Doc2Vec using a pre-trained sentence encoder.
-- 21. Using sentence vectors for classification.
+- 23. Using sentence vectors for classification.

 <hr>